CBD against depression

 The therapeutic role of Cannabidiol in mental health: a systematic review |

-How do you properly dose CBD for depression?
+How to properly dose CBD for depression?

 Can CBD be used alongside psychotherapy?